 Also found in the attic with no identifying information, it has since been sourced to Albany’s Times-Union.
 It ran in the October 21, 1936, edition.
 The morning daily (it’s still publishing) had jumped on the story the day before, with an item headlined “Claims ‘Blue Moon’ and Asks Accounting.”
 (This clipping can be found on the bottom of this page, far left.)

-SELECT IMAGE TO VIEW CLIP
+SELECT IMAGE TO VIEW ARTICLE

-The name of publication and the date the piece was published were noted on the back of the half-page, enabling us to source the complete article.
+The name of the publication and the date the piece was published were noted on the back of the half-page, enabling us to source the complete article.

 Three additional news accounts regarding Ed Roman’s lawsuit surfaced during the course of our research.
 All were published at the time of the filing in upstate New York newspapers, two of the three on the Front Page.